GuanhuaWang/SystemPaper/OSDI2016/OS1/Smelt.md

 #Machine-aware Atomic Broadcast Trees for Multicores
 #background
+`SMP`: Symmetric Multi-Processor

-`SMP`:Symmetric Multi-Processor, all the cores are equal, and share all resources.
+all the cores are equal, and share all resources.
 If multiple requests from differnt cores on RAM => serialize access

+`NUMA`: Non-Uniform Memory Access

+ddd